Separate Corporate Existence Clause Samples

 Separate Corporate Existence.
 As long as ABDC is the Servicer hereunder, the Servicer shall maintain its legal identity separate from the Seller and take such action to ensure that: (A) the management of the Servicer does not anticipate any need for its having to extend advances to the Seller except for those described in the Transaction Documents, if any; (B) the Servicer does not conduct its business in the name of the Seller; (C) the Servicer has a telephone number, stationery and business forms separate from those of the Seller; (D) the Servicer does not provide for its expenses and liabilities from the funds of the Seller; (E) the Servicer is not liable for the payment of any liability of the Seller; (F) neither the assets nor the creditworthiness of the Servicer is held out as being available for the payment of any liability of the Seller; (G) the Servicer maintains an arm’s-length relationship with the Seller; and (H) assets are not transferred from the Servicer to the Seller without fair consideration or with the intent to hinder, delay or defraud the creditors of either company.

 Separate Corporate Existence.
-The Borrower shall take all reasonable steps (including, without limitation, all steps which the Agent may from time to time reasonably request) to maintain its and its Restricted Subsidiaries' identity as separate legal entities and to make it apparent to third parties that Borrower and such Restricted Subsidiaries are each an entity with assets and liabilities distinct from those of Holdings and any of Holdings' Affiliates (other than the Borrower and its Subsidiaries) (each of Holdings and such of Holdings' Affiliates are referred to in this Section 6.2(M), as the "Parent").
+The Borrower shall take all reasonable steps (including, without limitation, all steps which the Agent may from time to time reasonably request) to maintain its and its Subsidiaries' identity as separate legal entities and to make it apparent to third parties that Borrower and such Subsidiaries are each an entity with assets and liabilities distinct from those of Holdings, Enterprises and any of their respective Affiliates (other than the Borrower and its Subsidiaries) (each of Holdings, Enterprises and such other Persons are referred to in this Section 7.2(L), as the "PARENT").
 Without limiting the generality of the foregoing, the Borrower shall:

-(i) require that all full-time employees of the Borrower and each of its Restricted Subsidiaries identify themselves as such and not as employees of its Parent;
+(i) require that all full-time employees of the Borrower and each of its Subsidiaries identify themselves as such and not as employees of the Parent;

 Separate Corporate Existence.
 The Trust will maintain the Series as a separate series of the Trust, hold all assets of the Series in trust solely for the benefit of the Series in accordance with applicable Law and shall account for the assets and liabilities attributable to the Series in accordance with applicable Law.